 Cosmetics and the INCI Dictionary

-To be listed in the INCI system, an ingredient must have a Latin or scientific name that is recognized by the International Nomenclature of Cosmetic Ingredients Dictionary (INCI Dictionary).
+To be listed in the INCI name system, an ingredient must have a Latin or scientific name that is recognized by the International Nomenclature of Cosmetic Ingredients Dictionary (INCI Dictionary).
 The ingredient must also be listed in at least one of several standard reference texts, such as the International Cosmetic Ingredient Dictionary and Handbook (ICIDH), the EU Cosmetic Ingredients and Substances (CosIng) database, or the FDA’s list of color and cosmetic ingredients.

 Ingredients are listed on cosmetic product labels in descending order of concentration, with the highest concentration ingredient listed first.
 If an ingredient is used in a product at a concentration of less than 1%, it can be listed in any order after the ingredients that are present at greater than 1%.